HPH-Fabrication-Addins/cinx-api-docs/source/includes/_requisitions.md

 synchronous | Switch to have the payload processed synchronously. | 1

 <aside class="notice">
-By default the POST payload will be processed asynchronously.
+By default the PUT payload will be processed asynchronously.
 See the optional URL parameters table for a synchronous option.
 </aside>